mmbman/Katagiri/1980-07-02-Karma-Where-Karma-Originates.md

 And also karma is *karmapratiśaraṇa*. *Karmapratiśaraṇa* means that which one’s life depends on; a place which one’s life depends on.

-(*Transcriber’s Note:* Most of the above is mentioned in *Abhidharmasamuccaya: The Compendium of the Higher Teaching* by Asanga.)
+(*Transcriber’s Note:* Most of the above is mentioned in *Abhidharmasamuccaya: The Compendium of the Higher Teaching* by Asaṅga.)

 #### 28:10